Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Electrode Geometry and Simulation Setup

 The discontinuity arising from the aperture can introduce a distortion of the trapping field.
 We investigate the distortion of the trapping RF field using FEM simulations with the commercial software \textit{COMSOL Multiphysics 5.6}.
 All simulations utilize square-shaped apertures.
 The target ion position for a single ion is 100 $\mathrm{\mu}$m directly above the trap center.
 The ion's position in the radial direction (in x-y plane), which is perpendicular to the trap axis, is determined by the minimum of the radial RF field $E_\mathrm{rf,r}$ in this plane, where $E_\mathrm{rf,r} = \sqrt{{E_\mathrm{rf,x}}^2 + {E_\mathrm{rf,y}}^2}$.
 This position is influenced by the electrode geometry and is independent on the magnitude of the RF field.
 Due to the finite length of the trap, a residual RF field exists along the trap axis.
 This residual field scales with the magnitude of the applied RF field.
 Accordingly, in the following discussion, we consider distortions in the radial and axial directions separately.
 In the radial direction, we analyze the displacement of the $E_\mathrm{rf,r}$ minimum from the target ion position, while in the axial direction, we examine the residual RF field along the trap axis.
 To simplify the simulation of the trapping field, it is initially sufficient to consider the RF field at a fixed phase, which reduces the problem to an electrostatic analysis \cite{Hers2012}.
 For the simulations presented in the following sections, we set $U_\mathrm{RF} = 100 $ V and keep all $U_\mathrm{DC} = 0$ V unless otherwise stated.
+The ground plane is modeled as an equipotential surface held at 0~V. The silicon substrate is treated as a dielectric material, consistent with a high-resistivity Si substrate and the absence of a backside ground plane in the modeled geometry.
+The relative permittivities used in the simulations are $\varepsilon_r = 3.9$ for SiO$_2$ and $\varepsilon_r = 11.7$ for Si.